6/8/2019 0 Comments

 I’m doing this one right now.
 I have so many projects to complete that I don’t want to sit at my computer.
 If you feel overwhelmed, you’re likely to want to avoid writing.
 Take a breath and then break down your projects into smaller chunks.
 Don’t work on too many chunks in one day.
 Pace yourself.

 Discipline isn’t a bad word.
 It’s not about punishment.
 It’s the 1st Pro Writer Key because we need to get our butts in the chair and words on the page.
 But we don’t make it punishment.
 We become students of the craft of writing.
 That’s what discipline means, to become a student of something, and we do this by binding ourselves to what we value.

 So next time you’re forcing yourself to work, stop and take a look at why you feel you have to do that to yourself.
 A pro doesn’t turn their work into punishment.
 A pro values themselves and their work too much for that.
 Adopt the lifestyle and mindset of a pro writer and success on your terms doing what you love can be yours.
 It begins within.

 Would you like more helpful content like this?
-Sign up for the Pro Writer Newsletter based on The Pro Writer Keys aka The Success Predictors.
+Sign up for the Pro Writer Newsletter.